gradle/gradle/design-docs/task-configuration-from-command-line.md

 ### Implementation approach / acceptance criteria

-1. None of the potential user problems listed below should lead to an internal error.
+1. None of the potential user mistakes listed below should lead to an internal error.
+1. Current command line options are not handled consistently at the moment.
+    For example, --offline works same as -offline, but --ofline (typo) does not work the same as -ofline
 1. Fix issue where an unknown option leads to an internal error.
 1. Nice error reporting for:
     1. misspelled option(s).